 4. Email the completed PDF to Maureen@cityofspringboro.com

-The City of Springboro is reopening the Performing Arts Center (PAC) Art Gallery with a show featuring original works by seven artists.
-The exhibit will showcase a variety of mediums including large scale painting, mixed media, pottery and fiber art.
+The Performing Arts Center (PAC) Art Gallery show features original works by seven artists.
+The exhibit showcases a variety of mediums including large-scale painting, mixed media, pottery and fiber art.
 The show is free and open to the public.
 Work is available for sale.

 All guests must follow COVID-19 restrictions including wearing masks and maintaining social distance.
 The City will monitor the number of guests in the lobby area as well as provide masks and hand sanitizing stations.